revati/packager/readme.md

 # Packager

-This package provides bootstrap for creating packages.
+This package provides template for creating packages.

 ## Installation